 The museum included a washing machine powered by a goat and other unusual items Rusch collected or built.

-Rusch died at the age of 100 in 1985, and although all his cool stuff was auctioned in 1979, his outdoor sculptures have been repaired and preserved by the Kohler Foundation, thoughtful rescuers of other Wisconsin area folk art.
+Rusch died six days shy of his 100th birthday in 1985, and although all his cool stuff was auctioned in 1979, his outdoor sculptures have been repaired and preserved by the Kohler Foundation, thoughtful rescuers of other Wisconsin area folk art.
 They've since donated the park to the nearby town of Milton to be maintained as a public art site.

 Now the lawn is mowed and Herman's statues glisten with a fresh coat of paint -- but all the foundation money in world can't hide that Herman built his museum next to river wetlands, and the air is filled with swarming, bloodthirsty bugs.